 As part of our ongoing commitment to excellence in early American scholarship, the Omohundro Institute offers a variety of lectures and learning opportunities at no charge.
-These include lectures designed for both scholarly and non-scholarly audiences, such as the Council and McGiffert lectures, and talks given with a primarily academic audience in mind, such as the Vast Early America lecture series.
+These include lectures designed for both scholarly and non-scholarly audiences, such as the Council and William and Mary Quarterly Prize lectures, and talks given with a primarily academic audience in mind, such as the Vast Early America lecture series.
 All are welcome at all events.

 Our current lectures include:

-- Author Series – Offered as part of the Institute’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.
+- Author Series – Offered as part of the OI’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.

-- Vast Early America Lecture – Features a scholar whose work has appeared in the William and Mary Quarterly and whose topic has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.
+- Vast Early America Lecture – Features an OI author whose work has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.

 To make sure you do not miss any announcements, we suggest you receive our free e-newsletter.
 To get on the mailing list, please send Martha Howard your email address at Martha.Howard@wm.edu.